helfertool/helfertool/README.md

 The used uWSGI configuration is in `stuff/deployment/uwsgi.conf`.
 It uses Python 3.4 and automatically reloads Celery when uWSGI is touch-reloaded.

+You may have to change the value of `AXES_REVERSE_PROXY_HEADER` in `settings.py`, maybe `HTTP_X_FORWARDED_FOR` is correct for your setup.
+Otherwise django-axes blocks the IP 127.0.0.1 after a few invalid logins.
+The correct value depends on your webserver/reverse proxy.

 # Upgrades

 There are a few steps to update a instance of the helfertool, assuming you